Hiking the Brown Creek-Rhododendron-West Ridge Loop Trail in Prairie Creek Redwoods State Park

 The Brown Creek-Rhododendron-West Ridge Loop could begin in a number of different directions, depending on which trailhead you choose to begin.
 However, I wrote this beginning from the South Fork Trailhead, which is how I’ve always hiked this trail.

-In any case, parking for the loop is either at the South Fork-Karl Knapp Trailhead or at the Moorman Pond Trailhead, both of which are located north of the visitor center on the side of Newton B. Drury Scenic Parkway.
+In any case, parking for the loop is located at either at the South Fork-Karl Knapp Trailhead or at the Moorman Pond Trailhead, both of which are located north of the Prairie Creek Visitor Center on the side of Newton B. Drury Scenic Parkway.

 Google Maps Directions: South Fork-Karl Knapp Trailhead / Moorman Pond Trailhead